rmsk2/moreorless/readme.md

 - In order to spare me the pain to consider a gazillion edge and corner cases I have for the moment decided to split cut, copy and pasting data from and into the document into two different sets of commands.
 There is one set of commands that can be used to copy and paste simple text **but not full lines**.
-These commands can be accessed through the usual key combinations `Ctrl+c`, `Ctrl+x` and `Ctrl+v`.
-If you want to copy blocks of code or text which only consist of **of full lines** you can use `Foenix+c`, `Foenix+x` and `Foenix+v` for that purpose.
+These commands can be accessed through the key combinations `Foenix+m`, `Ctrl+c`, `Ctrl+x` and `Ctrl+v`.
+If you want to copy blocks of code or text which only consist of **of full lines** you can use `Foenix+m`, `Foenix+c`, `Foenix+x` and `Foenix+v` for that purpose.
 - The maximum line length is 224 characters.
 Any file with lines longer than that will not be loaded.
-All characters which appear in columns 81 or higher are clipped, i.e. there is currently no horizontal scrolling.
+All characters which appear in columns 81 or higher are clipped, i.e. there is no horizontal scrolling.
 Additonally `moreorless` does not allow to add characters to lines which are already longer than 80 characters but they can be split via `return` and they can shortened by pressing the `delete` key.
 A file that was only edited with `moreorless` will therefore never have lines with more than 80 characters.
-- Tab characters are not expanded at the moment
-- Due to the data structure selected (see below) there is quite a bit if memory management overhead, i.e. wasted memory. `Moreorless` uses roughly twice as much memory as would be needed to only store the file contents in RAM.
+- Due to the data structure selected (see below) there is quite a bit of memory management overhead, i.e. in essence wasted memory. `Moreorless` uses roughly twice as much memory as would be needed to only store the file contents in RAM.
 On the other hand the files `const.txt` (47 KB) and `macbeth.txt` (125 KB) contained in this repo as an example can be loaded and viewed on an unexpanded F256 with RAM to spare.
 The file `grimm.txt` (286 KB) needs the RAM expansion but also leaves 90 KB free for additional text.